-Many people who had supported U.S. involvement in Vietnam were now "dovish" regarding Bosnia, but they were among the many people who still reviled Clinton for having been a dove regarding Vietnam.
+Many people who had supported US involvement in Vietnam were "dovish" regarding Bosnia, but they were among the many people who still reviled Clinton for having been a dove regarding Vietnam.
 Clinton was uncomfortable advocating any military solution, and he was concerned about his relationship with his nation's military, made worse by his move to keep his promise to those supporting gay rights regarding homosexuals in the military.
 Clinton was backing down on the issue of gays in the military, content with the compromise position of letting them stay in the military so long as they continued to hide their homosexuality.
 And Clinton refrained from pushing for a tougher position against the Serbs.

 In 1992, Bosnian Serbs set up camps holding tens of thousands of Muslims and Croats.
 Atrocities in these camps were publicized, verified and described as horrors not seen in Europe since 1945.
 Clinton spoke of the "lessons of the Holocaust" and the "high cost of remaining silent."
 He spoke of using air power against the Serbs.
-The U.N.
-Security Council voted to send "peacekeepers to Bosnia."
+The UN Security Council voted to send more "peacekeepers to Bosnia."
 But, rather than the estimated 35,000 that would be needed, they sent only 7,000.

 The Serbs continued killing people as they moved to acquire control over more territory in anticipation of a settlement that was being planned by the United Nations.
 In 1993, Clinton gave up on the idea of sending troops to Bosnia on the grounds that the 80,000 recommended by the Pentagon would not be accepted by the public.

 Leaders of the Serbs talked a lot, introducing ambiguities to prevent intervention against them.
-Members of the U.N.
-Security Council were also introducing ambiguities into their debate, countering calls by people who wanted a more serious intervention in Bosnia.
+Members of the UN Security Council were also introducing ambiguities into their debate, countering calls by people who wanted a more serious intervention in Bosnia.
 President Clinton did some rationalizing of his own, saying that the conflict in Bosnia was ultimately for the warring parties to resolve and that "bad things" will continue to happen there "until these folks get tired of killing each other."

 The war in Bosnia dragged on.
 In 1995, the Serbs moved against the town of Srebrenica – in a valley about six by nine miles wide.
-Serb shelling forced a squad of Dutch U.N. troops in front of Srebrenica to abandon an observation post.
-While pulling back they ran into some Bosnian (Muslim) troops.
-According to a U.N. resolution, Srebrenica was a safe area, in other words not to be attacked by the Serbs.
+Serb shelling forced a squad of Dutch UN troops in front of Srebrenica to abandon an observation post.
+According to a UN resolution, Srebrenica was a safe area, in other words not to be attacked by the Serbs.
 It was the job of the Dutch soldier-peacekeepers to monitor events, not to do what soldiers usually do: stand and fight.
 The Serbs pushed into Srebrenica, and they took the Dutch troops prisoner.
 That the Serbs were moving aggressively inspired no retaliation by the UN or calls for action such as air strikes from Western powers.

 Serbs rounded up tens of thousands of Bosnia Muslims.
 They deported women and children and then slaughtered thousands of unarmed Muslim men – soldiers and civilians – calculated at more the 6,000.
-As the Muslims were sent fleeing from their communities, the Bosnians burned down mosques and planted crosses on the wreckage.
+As the Muslims were sent fleeing from their communities, the Serbs burned down mosques and planted crosses on the wreckage.

 In 1995, Croatia joined the fighting against the Serbs and moved through the Serb enclave in Krajina, driving Serbs in Krajina into a mass exodus to Serbia, the Serbs leaving before the arrival of the Croatian force.
 (See Operation Storm, Wikipedia.)

 After the Croatian offensive, a Serb forced shelled Sarajevo with mortars, killing 38 civilians.
 This moved people in Europe to support Clinton's call for an air campaign against Serb forces.
 The air force involved belonged to the North Atlantic Treaty Organization (NATO), an alliance to which European nations and the US belonged.
 The air strikes were called Operation Deliberate Force.
 Support for getting involved in the war in the US Congress and the public has been described as lacking.
 This was far from similar to US involvement in Vietnam.
-The operation lasted between August 30 and September 14, 1995 induced the Serbs to negotiate an end to the war in Bosnia, and in December, 1995, a settlement was signed at Dayton, Ohio.
+The operation lasted between August 30 and September 14, 1995, and it induced the Serbs to negotiate an end to the war.

+In December, 1995, a settlement was signed at Dayton, Ohio.
 Economic sanctions against Serbia were lifted.
-The Clinton administration and its European allies sent "peacekeeping" troops on a mission to Bosnia, the U.S. public being told that they would need to stay there at least a year.
-And joining them as "peacekeepers" in Bosnia were troops from Russia.
+The Clinton administration and its European allies sent "peacekeeping" troops on a mission to Bosnia, the US public being told that the peacekeepers would need to stay there at least a year.
+And joining the "peacekeepers" in Bosnia were troops from Russia.

-Copyright © 2005-2014 by Frank E. Smitha.
+Copyright © 2005-2015 by Frank E. Smitha.
 All rights reserved.